-Please read, KCSIE (2022) Sexual violence & sexual harassment (Part 5, pg 103-133) in conjunction with Ofsted Review of sexual abuse in schools (June 2021) and the school's positive behaviour policy JEA Positive Behaviour Policy 2022 2023.pdf (update link)
+Please read, KCSIE (2022) Sexual violence & sexual harassment (Part 5, pg 103-133) in conjunction with Ofsted Review of sexual abuse in schools (June 2021) and the school's Positive Behaviour Policy.

 Private Fostering

 Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.